Rules & Conduct

 Teams

-Tossing the pallino
+Tossing the pallino to start the game

-In each frame, the opening toss of the pallino shall be deemed valid if said pallino passes the center line and does not touch the back wall at the opposite end.
-Should any part of the pallino come to rest upon the center line, then the toss of the pallino shall be deemed invalid.
+The coin toss determines which team sets/tosses the pallino to begin the game, followed by the first game ball.
+In all frames, the opening toss of the pallino will be deemed valid if the pallino passes the center line and does not touch the back wall at the opposite end.
+Should any part of the pallino come to rest upon or overhang the center line, then the toss of the pallino will be deemed invalid.
+If the toss is deemed invalid, the opposing team will roll the pallino, however, the team that originally tossed the pallino still throws the first game ball.
+If both players fail to execute a valid toss of the pallino, the pallino returns to the original team for an additional attempt.
+This alternating process continues until the pallino is set.

-Starting the game
+Continuing the game

-The first ball will be thrown by the team that originally tosses the pallino.
-Should that ball hit the back board without touching the pallino, it shall be removed from play and the team must roll again.
-Otherwise, that team does not roll again until the opposing team has either rolled one if its bocce balls closer to the pallino or has rolled all of its balls.
+The team that originally tossed the pallino plays the first ball.
+Should that ball hit the back wall without touching the pallino, it will be removed from play and the team must roll again.
+Otherwise, that team does not roll again until the opposing team has either rolled one if its bocce balls closer to the pallino or has rolled all its balls.
 Whenever a team gets a ball closer, it steps aside and lets the other team roll.
 The other team throws until it beats (not ties) the opposing ball.
 This continues until both teams have rolled all their balls.
-The team who scored last throws the pallino to begin the next frame.
+At the conclusion of each frame — a single scoring opportunity — the game resumes at the opposite end of the court.
+The scoring team throws the pallino to begin the next frame.

-Consecutive or alternating throws by teammates shall be at the option of the players.
+Teammates can determine if they want players to roll consecutive or alternate throws.
 Players may use the side walls at any time.
 If a player rolls the wrong color ball, simply replace it with the correct color when it comes to rest.
-If a player rolls out of turn or plays more than two balls, the other team may either leave all balls as is or remove the illegal ball from play and return all balls to their approximate position.
+If a player rolls out of turn or plays more than their allotted number of balls, the Rule of Advantage applies, see Rule of Advantage below.
+Excluding the setting of the pallino, any game ball that stops short of or comes to rest upon the center line will be considered in play.

 Scoring